Tutorial

 flatten flatten_3d

-You can modify parameters and press Extract Surface again to obtain another flattened tomogram of this surface, for example, 2-2.
+Modify parameters and press Extract Surface again to obtain another flattened tomogram of this surface, for example, 2-2.
 Experiment by changing Project Order to 1 to observe the result of projecting it onto a plane rather than a cylinder.
-In general, increasing Project Order may solve issues if you find the result strange.
+In general, increasing Project Order may solve issues if the result appears strange.

 Examine the flattened tomogram on the right side.
 Adjust the image contrast using the Bright and Contrast spinbox.
 Move the red cross by left-clicking on the image, adjusting the spinbox of xyz coordinates, or pressing arrow keys.
 Note that the red cross on the left side (raw tomogram) will move correspondingly.
 These two crosses indicate the same location.